svn2github/wordpress-vip-plugins/ndn-video-match/README.md

 ## Info

-Wordpress Plugin for NDN videos for the admin post editor.
-Allows user to insert NDN videos in their posts.
+Wordpress Plugin for Inform videos for the admin post editor.
+Allows user to insert Inform videos in their posts.

 MAMP: